Solar cells get skinny

 Most efforts to improve photovoltaics have focused on increasing energy conversion efficiency or lowering manufacturing costs, but what would happen if the size of the cell were shrunk?

 Two layers of such atom-thick materials could yield solar cells with 1 to 2 percent efficiency in converting sunlight to electricity, Grossman’s team predicts.
-That’s low compared with the 15 to 20 percent efficiency of standard silicon solar cells, he said, but it is achieved using material that is thousands of times thinner and lighter than tissue paper.
-The two-layer cell is only 1 nm thick, while typical silicon solar cells can be hundreds of thousands of times that.
+That’s low, compared with the 15 to 20 percent efficiency of standard silicon solar cells, he said, but it is achieved using material thousands of times thinner and lighter than tissue paper.
+The two-layer cell is only 1 nm thick; typical silicon solar cells can be hundreds of thousands of times that.
 Stacking several of the 2-D layers could boost the efficiency significantly.

 “Stacking a few layers could allow for higher efficiency, one that competes with other well-established solar cell technologies,” said Marco Bernardi, a postdoc in MIT’s Department of Materials Science.
-Maurizia Palummo, a senior researcher at the University of Rome who is visiting MIT through the MIT International Science and Technology Initiatives (MISTI) Italy program also contributed to the research.
+Maurizia Palummo, a senior researcher at the University of Rome who is visiting MIT, also contributed to the research.

-At only 1 nm in thickness, Grossman said, “You couldn’t make a solar cell any thinner.”
+Given their 1-nm thickness, “You couldn’t make a solar cell any thinner,” Grossman said.

 The slender size is not only advantageous in shipping, but also in ease of mounting solar panels.
 About half the cost of today’s panels is in support structures, installation, wiring and control systems, expenses that could be reduced through the use of lighter structures.

 The material itself is also much less expensive than the highly purified silicon used for standard cells – and because the sheets are so thin, they require only minuscule amounts of the raw materials.